 Bertram is interred in Murie cemetery, beside his comrade (Sub-Lt Robertson), in a section designated for those who served with HMS Jackdaw.

-Although they may not have seen active service per se, Arthur and Bertram’s volunteering spirit is deserving of honour and respect.
+Although they may not have seen active service per se, Arthur, John and Bertram’s volunteering spirit is deserving of honour and respect.
 These two brave men, both of whom had lost their fathers at an early age, may have been buried at a distance from their homes and loved ones but they are not forgotten.
 Lest we forget.

 Two days before Arthur and Bertram’s mid-air collision, a Miles Master T8768 belly-landed at Errol.

 A Soviet Armstrong Whitworth Albemarle ST1 P1503 on a training flight from Errol, crashed near to Fearnan, Loch Tay on 29 May 1943 killing the crew of three.
 Also onboard was Staff Sergeant Frantisek Drahovazal a 34-year-old cook in the Czechoslovakian Army from Trutnov (Czeck Republic) who wished to take an aerial excursion before the end of his tour in Scotland.
 He lies in Murie Cemetery, Errol.